-To post the P&L in summary you need to:
+To post the P&L in summary, you must:

-The following Journal Entry Types can be mapped to QB accounts: COGS, Commission, Posting Fees, Promotions, Refunds, Sales, Shipping, Tax, Transaction Fees
+The following journal entry types can be mapped to QB accounts: COGS, Commission, Posting Fees, Promotions, Refunds, Sales, Shipping, Tax, and Transaction Fees.

-- Navigate Settings > Company Settings > Toolbox > QuickBooks Settings.
+- Go to Settings > Company Settings > Toolbox > QB Settings > Journal Entry Mappings.

-- Select the Channel and Journal entry type.
-Then map the account and name fields.
-Save.
+- Select the Channel and Journal Entry Type > map the account and name fields > Save.

 - Repeat for all channels.

-- All names being used when Mapping Journal Entry Types to QuickBooks Accounts must match exactly to their corresponding names in QuickBooks.
-Otherwise, an error will occur on export.
+- All names used when mapping journal entry types to QuickBooks accounts must match exactly to their corresponding names in QuickBooks; otherwise, an error will occur on export.

-- The Debit Name and Credit Name refers to either a customer name or a vendor name that will be associated with the transaction.
-Because this feature posts order P&L in summary, you should be using a generic name for the sales channels - e.g. Amazon Customer.
+- The Debit Name and Credit Name refers to either a customer name or a vendor name associated with the transaction.
+Because this feature posts order P&L in summary, you should use a generic name for the sales channels; for examplel, Amazon Customer.

-- The generic customer and vendor names should be set up in QuickBooks prior to posting P&L in summary.
+- The generic customer and vendor names should be set up in QuickBooks before posting P&L in summary.

 - When posting to an Accounts Payable account type, the QBCustomerFullName must be set up as a vendor in Quickbooks, not as a customer.